sanayei/CodeSpectrum/windows-ssh-sleep-fix/blog.md

 3. Keeps the system awake only when needed
 4. Returns to normal power management when SSH sessions end

-## Implementation
+## The Implementation

-Let's break down the solution into its core components.
+Let's break down our solution into its core components.

 ### 1. SSH Connection Detection